 I felt like I was backed into a corner by a monster named Awkward that was about to bite me.
 Just the thought of it sent shivering awkwardness up my spine.
 I took a few deep breaths as I scanned the room for anyone that might judge me.
 Luckily there was no one else in the waiting room.

 I inhaled a big deep breath as I braced myself for that monstrous fright and went for it.
 I said the first sentence out loud in a shaken cracked voice, paused, and took another deep breath.
 I didn’t make eye contact with the kids but there was no sound of them.
 They were sitting completely still and waiting for more.

-I took another deep breath and said the second sentence, paused a bit, and moved to the next one.
+I took another deep breath and said the second sentence, paused a bit and moved to the next one.
 I skipped the words I couldn’t pronounce and just kept going.
-With each page turn my heartbeat slowed down a bit.
+With each turning page, my heartbeat slowed down a bit.